Siliguri West Bengal, India Travel Guide

 This city serves as a base, with easy access to the broader beauty and adventure of North Bengal and the Eastern Himalayas.

 Expect lively markets, a wide array of restaurant options, and a constant flow of people and vehicles.
-The city serves as the main entry point for destinations like Darjeeling, Kalimpong, Gangtok (Sikkim), and the Dooars region.
+The city serves as the main entry point for spots like Darjeeling, Kalimpong, Gangtok (Sikkim), and the Dooars region.

 Access to Darjeeling, Sikkim, Dooars, Nepal, and Bhutan.